 - Indemnity: This makes one party responsible for covering losses suffered by another, usually when the loss stems from the indemnifying party’s actions or failures.

-- Joint and several liability: When more than one person is on the hook for a debt, any one of them can end up responsible for the whole amount.
-So if three partners take out a business loan and two walk away, the last partner may still have to repay the full balance.
+- Joint and several liability: When more than one person is responsible for a debt, any one of them can end up liable for the full amount.
+So if three partners take out a business loan and two walk away, the remaining partner may still have to repay the entire balance.
 This issue comes up most often in unincorporated businesses.

 - Nondisclosure agreements: Nondisclosure agreements (NDAs) prevent confidential information from being shared with outsiders.
 Companies use them with employees, contractors, freelancers, investors and potential buyers to protect sensitive data and trade secrets.